suter-partner/Summary-box-for-Wikipedia-links/wikiPrevBox/readme.md

 ## Features & Characteristics
 - Lightweight; only 4KB of JavaScript, some CSS, a single character 'Wikipedia-W' font, a font and a bullet gif
 - Easy to use on **any website** and also available as a **[WordPress plugin](https://supa.cyon.site/)**
+- Works on mobile & desktop, with touch & mouse
 - Works in all (modern) browsers; if the feature does not work in a specific browser version or device, it remains a normal link (without the summary box)!
-- No installation required: Add a line of code to your site and the feature is yours
-- It's like magic, just add a line of code and on all the Wikipedia links on your website/web app a preview box pops up and the links are marked with a nice "Wiki-W"!
+- It's like magic, just add a line of code to your site and on all the Wikipedia links on your website/web application a preview box pops up on mouse over or finger tab and the links are marked with a nice "Wiki-W"!
-- Works with touch & mouse, on mobile & desktop
 - The Preview box automatically finds the best place to display on mobile & desktop, landscape & portrait mode
 - Wikipedia links with a summary box are nicely marked by a small Wikipedia logo that is made of a 1-char-font, the "Wiki-W"
 - Works with all languages, different text directions (ltr & rtl) and even mixed content/preview boxes